Daniel-Walbolt/vuelidify/README.md

 Vuelidify provides a utility function you are free to use as well.

 - 	```ts
+	reduceUndefined<T, K = NonNullable<T>>(
+		array: T[],
-	reduceUndefined<T, K>(array: T[], getter: (val: T) => K): K[]
+		getter: (value: T) => K | undefined | null,
+	): K[]
 	```
 	Used internally when collecting error messages from validator results.
-Removes undefined or null values from a mapping.
-The getter defaults to selecting every element in the array, but you can provide your own to select any part of each element.
+Removes undefined or null values from a mapped array.
+The getter defaults to selecting every element in the array, but you can provide your own to perform your own mapping.

 ## Technical Details
 For those interested in the inner workings of the library without looking at the code: